 - No matter how you pay your taxes, it can be helpful to know approximately what you’ll owe for the purchases of budgeting.
 Use SmartAsset’s income tax calculator to get a sense of what Uncle Sam may be taking out of your paycheck.

-- Of course, there is always a chance that you’ll actually be getting a payment back in April after you’ve filed your taxes.
+- Of course, there is always a chance that you’ll actually be getting a payment back after you’ve filed your taxes.
 To see what you may be able to deposit in your bank account, use SmartAsset’s free tax return calculator.

 Photo credit: ©iStock.com/tmarvin, ©iStock.com/Squaredpixels, ©iStock.com/Ximagination